bgallan/schema-sanitizer/README.md

 - replay-spool capacity;
 - one-partition pipeline source lookahead.

-Known or estimated packet bytes are reserved before prefetch.
-The reservation is corrected to the exact staged size and retained until consumption or cancellation.
-Final remote output keeps its exact reservation until upload finishes.
+Packet bytes are reserved before prefetch and corrected to the final staged size.
+Reservations remain live until consumption, cancellation, or upload completion.
+These limits bound workers, queues, connections, and staging state.

-Memory-derived windows and the available work count prevent direct callers from creating unbounded workers, queues, connections, or staging state.

-Remote-directory sessions retain only the first file needed to classify the provider and reuse each bounded chunk sequence directly.
-They do not duplicate the complete manifest or allocate a second list of file references per chunk.
-Process-wide endpoint throttling also uses a bounded registry that evicts only closed-circuit idle state, and provider single-flight locks exist only while creators or waiters are active.

 ### Publication and retries